Amsterdam Urban Jungle

 Whether the animals are cuddly like the squirrel or a predator such as the fox: seeing their lives up close like this, we cannot fail to be impressed by their cleverness and beauty.

-Frans Lemmens has an extensive oeuvre of photo books to his name, including The New Wilderness, Holland – Nature in the Delta, The Netherlands at its best and Still Holland.
+Frans Lemmens has an extensive oeuvre of photo books to his name, including Holland – The Living Delta, The Netherlands at its best, Still Holland, Holland Winter Wonderland and Amsterdam.

 Remco Daalder and Geert Timmermans collaborated previously on Het Amsterdamse beestenboek; Daalder was awarded the Jan Wolkers prize for his book De gierzwaluw.